isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2169.md

 ---
-title: Temperature montoring/ labelling device
+title: Underwater Camera
 permalink: /productivity-solutions-grant/solutionrepo/solution2169
 ---

 ### Description

-Accurate infrared temperature monitoring and labelling devices that improves product quality and increases productivity
+Underwater cameras to have closer monitoring of the livestock activity in water (like feeding) and early detection of abnormlities like disease so that prompt mitigating measures can be carried out.

 ### Details of Solution